chemdemo/everyauth-cn/README.md

 # everyauth-cn

-An `express` and `connect` middleware allows users to login via most of Chinese SNS sites with the same authorization work flow as [everyauth](https://github.com/bnoguchi/everyauth).
+An `express` or `connect` middleware which allows users to login via most of Chinese SNS sites with the same authorization work flow as [everyauth](https://github.com/bnoguchi/everyauth).

 ## Why everyauth-cn ?

-The `everyauth` open source project is strong, it enables you to login via many of sites such google, facebook and youtobe.
-This proj is for Chinese users, it allows Chinese users to login via most of Chinese SNS sites.
+The `everyauth` open source project is so excellent, it enables users to login via many of sites such google, facebook and youtobe.
+It makes works so easy for developers because everyauth works as a middleware for expressjs(or connect) module, one can just use `app.use(everyauth.middleware())` to enables anyone to login his web sites and get user infomation from session.

+This project is for Chinese users, it reuse most of everyauth's core authorization code and allows Chinese users to login via most of Chinese SNS sites.

 ## Features list:

-- So far, everyauth-cn enables you to login via: QQ, Tencent weibo, sina weibo, baidu, douban, renren.
+- So far, everyauth-cn enables you to login via: QQ, Tencent weibo, sina weibo, baidu, douban, renren, it is server-side mode and uses oauth2 authorization work flow.

 - It dose also supports password to login.